Bivvy Bag/Mat question

-When breathable bivvy bags first appeared in the 1980’s (before that there had been nylon, silk and cotton bags), they were made from Goretex, bottom and top, and although just a bag, were pretty revolutionary for the time, especially for scrappy nights out were before having a wet or frozen bag was part and parcel of the experience (alpine and expeditions).
-They provided a huge boost to both personal and sleeping bag protection (for emergencies and planned nights), from rain, damp, snow or tea.
+When breathable bivvy bags first appeared in the 1980s (before that there had been nylon, silk and cotton bags), they were made from Goretex, bottom and top, and although just a bag, was pretty revolutionary for the time, especially for scrappy nights out were before having a wet or frozen bag was part and parcel of the experience (alpine and expeditions).
+They provided a huge boost to both personal and sleeping bag protection (for emergencies and planned nights), from rain, dampness, snow or tea.
 Back then the outer fabrics of bags were either basic nylon or cotton, so bags got wet quickly.
-People generally were not to tricked up on technology so had low expectations of such fabrics, the standard being PU and neoprene, so the improvement was huge.
+People generally were not too tricked up on technology so had low expectations of such fabrics, the standard being PU and neoprene, so the improvement was huge.

-Somewhere along the line most top end bags stopped having breathable bottoms, the reasons numerous.
+Somewhere along the line, most top-end bags stopped having breathable bottoms, the reasons numerous.
 First off it’s cheaper, after all, why sleep on a £200 Gortex bedspread, when a £30 one will do the job just as well, and so keep the bag affordable.
-Yes a bivvy bag is a great piece of kit but when it costs the same as a tent, people won’t buy them.
-Another reason for non breathable bottoms is that mud and grime tends not to be good for bags in the long term, and neither were sharp stones, thorns and glass.
+Yes, a bivvy bag is a great piece of kit but when it costs the same as a tent, people won’t buy them.
+Another reason for non-breathable bottoms is that mud and grime tend not to be good for bags in the long term, and neither were sharp stones, thorns and glass.
 I once had bivvy bag with a tiny slit in the bottom (which I finally fixed with seam grip and tape) and I was always surprised how much water got in there.

 Another reason was a PU bottom tends to be much lighter, shaving a few hundred grams of the final weight, which tends to be good for sales, especially if your selling in the lightweight market, where both weight and bulk is vital (think bike packers).